-After a brief passage in Atlanta, Giulio currently returned to his beloved New York where while continuing to manage Forcella, he partnered up with the famous 'Cake Boss' Buddy Valastro and helped him opening his first pizzeria in Las Vegas: 'PizzaCake'.
+After a brief passage in Atlanta, in 2019 Giulio returned to his beloved New York where while continuing to manage Forcella, he partnered up with the famous 'Cake Boss' Buddy Valastro and helped him opening his first pizzeria in Las Vegas: 'PizzaCake'.
 Situated inside the Harrah's casino and with a primary entrance on the Strip, PizzaCake is easily one the busiest NYC pizzeria in USA with flawless operations and it uses Giulio's proprietary NYC style dough that he developed in the latest years using the highest quality ingredients and innovative techniques creating a light and airy crust with there famous crispy bite that all the New Yorkers love to feel.

 Giulio has been featured in all major publications in USA (NYTimes, NYPost, TimeOut, NYMagazine, Wall Street Journal, etc) and multiple times on major TV and Food Network Shows (Beta Bobby Flay, DR Oz, Chopped, Travel Channel, FoxNews, Cbs, etc).